Seahawks agree to 4-year contract extension with punter Michael Dickson

 An NFL rule change this offseason relaxed some of the requirements for which positions can wear certain jersey numbers.

 Specifically, defensive players can now wear single-digit numbers.
-And the Seahawks announced Friday that three likely starters changing their numbers as a result Defensive end Carlos Dunlap II is switching to 8 from 43, with safety Quandre Diggs switching to 6 from 37, and cornerback Ahkello Withersppon to 2, after wearing 23 previously with the 49ers.
+And the Seahawks announced Friday that three likely starters changing their numbers as a result.
+Defensive end Carlos Dunlap II is switching to 8 from 43, with safety Quandre Diggs switching to 6 from 37, and cornerback Ahkello Witherspoon to 2, after wearing 23 previously with the 49ers.

-Dunlap and Diggs are each taking jersey numbers they wore in college.
+Dunlap and Diggs are taking jersey numbers they wore in college.

 Here is a complete list of new jersey numbers for veterans (either players who are switching or players new to the team getting numbers assigned) as released by the Seahawks Friday: